+There are currently no existing community facilities within the suburb of Farley and therefore there is no capacity to offset the community facility requirements of the incoming population.
 Council has provided a network of community facilities in areas throughout the city, which generally meet the needs of the current population.
-The Community Facilities review indicated that existing community facilities are well utilised and are operating at capacity (ie no practical spare capacity).
+The review of community facilities has identified that existing community facilities in the suburbs abutting Farley are heavily utilised and have no capacity to offset the demand generated from the Farley URA.

-The existing community facilities within the suburb of Lochinvar have no capacity to offset the community facility requirements of the incoming population.
-Council will therefore need to provide additional community facilities space, commensurate with the projected growth within the Lochinvar release area.
+Council will therefore need to provide community facilities space commensurate with the projected growth within the Farley release area.
 Council will respond to priorities by providing multi-purpose space; a flexible approach already commenced in Maitland at Ashtonfield, Thornton and Woodberry.